Alaska officials hope to certify primary results by Tuesday

-JUNEAU, Alaska (AP) — Officials in Alaska hope to certify the results of the recent primary election by Tuesday.
+JUNEAU, Alaska (AP) — The director of the state’s elections office said officials would like to certify the results of the recent primary election by Tuesday.

 The Division of Elections, in a release earlier this week, said it would certify the election results on Saturday “as required by statute.”
-But division Director Josie Bahnke says that was a target date, not one set by law.
+But division Director Josie Bahnke said by email Friday that was a target date, not one set by law.

-A media packet distributed ahead of the Aug.
-21 primary listed Tuesday as the certification target.
+“While the Division’s goal was to certify this weekend, we are working to ensure we give every detail the attention it needs to make sure Alaskans can feel fully confident in our final tally of the results,” she said in a release.

 Samantha Miller, a spokeswoman for the division, said shooting for Saturday as the target earlier this week was premature.